 opposite Khlong Nai Kai.
 Pratu Jao Jan, a gate in the city wall, was located to its east.

 There is still some brickwork visible of the monastic structure.
-Old bricks are shattered all over the area.
+The site has been restored

 Historical data about the monastery and its construction are unknown.

 The site is indicated on a 19th century map under the name of Wat Pa Tho and on

 Phraya Boran Rachathanin's (PBR) map drafted in 1926 as Ban Pa Thon and as thus not

 referring to a temple.
 Following PBR the structure stood along a brick road, an extension

 of the Pa Thon Rd.
 A few meters south of this brick road, there must once have been a